kalamity0513/A-Study-of-the-Cobb-s-Axis/README.md

 > The UI alerts users to potential angular discrepancies between the planned Cobb's axis and the user's current alignment.
 Deviations exceeding 1 to 2 degrees may indicate an incorrect Cobb's axis, except in cases involving osteophytes.
 If a point lies on an osteophyte, this warning can be disregarded.
 ---

-Feel free to customize and expand this template to suit your project's specific needs.